MaCoredroid/Cenvoy-ChromeExtension/README.md

 2. Right-click to open the context menu
 3. Select "Ask OpenAI" for instant AI assistance
 4. View the response in a sleek, draggable interface

+### 📄 Page Content Summarization
+1. Click the extension icon in your toolbar
+2. Select "Summarize Page" from the dropdown menu
+3. Get an AI-generated summary of the entire webpage content
+4. Use the summary for quick understanding or reference

+### ❓ Question Answering
+1. Click the extension icon in your toolbar
+2. Select "Ask Questions" from the dropdown menu
+3. Type your question about the current page
+4. Receive AI-powered answers based on the page content
+5. Continue the conversation with follow-up questions

 ### 📝 Custom Templates
 1. Create templates in the Options page